louis-young/website-boilerplate/README.md

 ### JavaScript

-You can place multiple scripts in any of the scripts directories and import them in the `entry.js` file.
-These will all be bundled and processed for you.
+You can place multiple scripts in the `scripts` directory and import them in the `entry.js` file.
+These will all be bundled and processed automatically.
+Subdirectories are supported.

 ### Assets

 Static assets are automatically compressed/optimised and moved to the `dist` directory.
-This supports most common static asset file types and also supports subdirectories.
+This supports most common static asset file types, and also supports subdirectories.

 If you remove an asset from `src`, it will automatically be removed from `dist`.